Allen Webster (baseball): Chicago Cubs

 On March 2, 2018, Webster signed a minor league contract with the Chicago Cubs.
-Across three levels in Chicago's minor league system, Webster pitched to a 2.65 ERA in 17 games, and was called up to the Major Leagues on September 19 pitching in three games.
-He was non-tendered and became a free agent on November 30, 2018.
-On December 19, he re-signed to a minor league deal with the Cubs.
+In 17 games split between the rookie-level Arizona League Cubs, Double-A Tennessee Smokies, and Triple-A Iowa Cubs, Webster pitched to a 2.65 ERA with 24 strikeouts, and was called up to the major leagues on September 19.
+In 3 games for Chicago, he worked to a 6.00 ERA with 3 strikeouts over 3 innings of work.
+On November 30, the Cubs non-tendered Webster, making him a free agent.

-With the Cubs struggling at the start of the 2019 season Webster was called up to the majors to bolster the bullpen.
+On December 19, 2018, Webster re-signed with Chicago on a new minor league contract.
+With the Cubs struggling at the start of the 2019 season, Webster was called up to the majors to bolster the bullpen.
 In his first relief appearance for the Cubs on April 6, the first batter he faced, Milwaukee's Ryan Braun, hit a three-run homer.
-On May 11, Webster was put on the 10-day disabled list and later moved to the 60-day list.
-On July 3, he began rehabilitation assignments with the Cubs' rookie league team continuing on July 9th with the Tennessee Smokies (AA).
-He became a free agent following the 2019 season.
+On May 11, Webster was placed on the 10-day disabled list and later moved to the 60-day list as a result of radial nerve inflammation.
+On July 3, he began rehabilitation assignments with the rookie-level AZL Cubs, continuing on July 9 with Double–A Tennessee.
+On November 4, Webster was removed from the 40-man roster and sent outright to Triple-A Iowa.
+He subsequently rejected the assignment and elected free agency.

 Washington Nationals

 On March 9, 2020, Webster signed a minor league deal with the Washington Nationals.
-He was assigned to the Nationals' Double-A affiliate, the Harrisburg Senators.
-The Senators' 2020 schedule was canceled, along with that of every other Minor League Baseball team because of the COVID-19 pandemic, and Webster was released on May 31, 2020.
+He was subsequently assigned to the Nationals' Double-A affiliate, the Harrisburg Senators.
+However, the Senators' 2020 schedule was canceled, along with that of every other Minor League Baseball team because of the COVID-19 pandemic, and Webster was released by the organization on May 31.